 Be especially careful with generic label descriptions like spices and vegetable oil.
 Seeds can lurk there and in marinades (source: Health Canada).

 Be part of an investigative community.
-On the Allergic Living website, there’s been a feisty discussion about the use of sesame in bandage adhesives.
-While the Canadian Food Inspection Agency lists bandaids as a carrier of sesame, it does not require manufacturers to list this as an ingredient.
+On the Allergic Living website, there’s been a discussion about the use of sesame in bandage adhesives.
 Your sleuth skills need to be honed because sesame comes under many names.
-According to Health Canada, watch for the following.
+Health Canada says to watch for the following.

 Other Names for Sesame Seeds